Goldy98/drawbot/README.md

 # discord-drawbot version 1.1
 This is my discord's bot.
-If you things about an upgrade in **efficiency**, or if you see an **issue**, please tell me.
+If you think about an upgrade in **efficiency**, or if you see an **issue**, please tell me.
 Thanks a lot!

-All useful functions have a documentation.
+All useful functions have been documented.

 ## files documentation
 At starts, the bot create **3** .json files :